 One new member joined Washington’s House of Representatives delegation.
 Democrat Norm Dicks won the Sixth District seat representing Tacoma, Bremerton, and surrounding areas of Pierce and Kitsap Counties that incumbent Floyd V. Hicks (1915-1992) gave up to accept an appointment to the Washington Supreme Court.
 Dicks, a former administrative assistant to Senator Warren G. Magnuson (1905-1989), defeated Robert Reynolds by 74 percent (137,964 votes) to 25 percent (47,539 votes).
 Dicks, now (2003) the senior member of the state’s Congressional delegation, continues to represent the Sixth District.

 Washington’s six other U.S. Representatives all won re-election in 1976: Republican Joel Pritchard (1925-1997) in the First District and Democrats Lloyd Meeds (1927-2005) in the Second District, Don Bonker (b.
 1937) in the Third, Mike McCormack (b.
 1921) in the Fourth, future House Speaker Thomas S. Foley (1929-2013) in the Fifth, and Brock Adams (1927-2004) in the Seventh.
 Soon after the election, Adams resigned to become President Carter’s Secretary of Transportation.
 In a special election held on May 17, 1977, Republican state legislator Jack Cunningham (b.
 1931) surprised observers by winning the race to replace Adams in the heavily Democratic Seventh District seat representing Seattle and its southern suburbs.
-Cunningham served one term before Democrat Mike Lowry (b.
-1939) won the seat in 1978.
+Cunningham served one term before Democrat Mike Lowry (1939-2017) won the seat in 1978.